cycle/docs/basic/connect.md

   ],
 ],
 ```
-> Make sure to instance proper PDO extension!
+> Make sure to install the proper PDO extensions!

 ## Additional connection options
 There are multiple connection options you can use to customize the behavior.

 Options | Value | Description
 --- | --- | ---
-timezone | string | Default driver timezone (all DateTimeInterface query parameters will be converted into it), defaults to `UTC`.
+timezone | string | Default driver timezone (all DateTimeInterface query parameters will be converted into it).
+Defaults to `UTC`.
-reconnect | bool | Allow the driver to automatically reconnect, defaults to `false`.
+reconnect | bool | Allow the driver to automatically reconnect.
+Defaults to `false`.
-profiling | bool | Enable SQL profiling (logging), defaults to `false`.
+profiling | bool | Enable SQL profiling (logging).
+Defaults to `false`.

 ## Access Database
-To access database using `DatabaseManager` use method `database`:
+To access the database using the `DatabaseManager`, use the method `database`:

 ```php
 print_r($dbal->database('default'));
 ```

-The database will be automatically connected to the first SQL request.
+The database will be automatically connected on the first SQL request.

 > DBAL will use the database specified in the `default` config option if the name is `null`.